brklntmhwk/younagi.dev/README.md

 > - issues are associated with specific branches one-to-one, in which development proceeds
 > - After peer code reviews and passing your team's conventional rules, changes are finally merged into the main branch

-1. On [the issue page](https://github.com/brklntmhwk/younagi.dev/issues), Create an issue
+1. On [the issue page](https://github.com/brklntmhwk/younagi.dev/issues), create an issue
     - Preferably add a label that matches the purpose of your issue
     - In your issue, clarify the following points
         - The purpose